FlipsideCrypto/near-models/models/descriptions/action_index.md

 {% docs action_index %}

-The index of the current `action_name` and `action_data` in the order in which it appeared in the transaction.
+Index of the action within the transaction.
+This field indicates the position of the action in the sequence of actions within the transaction.
+Actions are processed in order, and this index helps maintain the chronological sequence and relationship between multiple actions in a single transaction.
+The first action has index 0, the second has index 1, and so on.

 {% enddocs %}